 This poses two concerns, depending on the type of site you have.
 If you have an infrequently changing site (low traffic blog, company presentation, organization bulletin board, ...) it takes a lot of self-discipline to take backups every time something changes, something that's not a given when you have multiple people managing a site.
-If you have a fast changing site (such as an e-commerce site, a busy blog with loads of comments, a community / forum site etc) you'd have to frequently log into your site and take backups, probably multiple times a day.
+If you have a fast changing site (such as an e-commerce site, a busy blog with loads of comments, a community / forum site etc)

+you'd have to frequently log into your site and take backups, probably multiple times a day.
 This is admittedly time-consuming and boring.
 In the end of the day you might skip a few or a lot of backups and that could prove detrimental to your ability to rescue your site should things go awry.

+The solution to that is scheduling your backups, i.e. having backups being taken automatically, at regular intervals.
 This is not something that will happen without any intervention by you, the site owner.
 Backups take too long to run in a single page load and need your site to maintain a fairly consistent state throughout the backup.
 Therefore having traffic to the site trigger the backups is a bad idea as it's neither guaranteed to come at the right frequency and quantity to guarantee a backup when you'd like it to happen, nor does it guarantee a consistent state, by definition (people accessing your site may indeed cause things to change).
 Ideally, your backups should run when your site experiences the least amount of traffic.
 If you're not sure when: check your hosting control panel's traffic logs and look for the time of the day you receive the lowest number of requests.
 From that, it should be fairly obvious that you need something else to trigger the backup.